Run Run Shaw

-Sir Run Run Shaw (born Shao Renleng; 19 November 1907 – 7 January 2014), also known as Shao Yifu and Siu Yat-fu, was a Hong Kong businessman, filmmaker, and philanthropist.
+Sir Run Run Shaw (born Shao Renleng; 19 November 1907 – 7 January 2014), also known as Shao Yifu and Siu Yat-fu, was a Hong Kong business tycoon, filmmaker, and philanthropist.
 He was one of the foremost influential movie moguls in the East Asian and Hong Kong entertainment industry.
 He founded the Shaw Brothers Studio, one of the largest film production companies in Hong Kong, and TVB, the dominant television company in Hong Kong.

 A well-known philanthropist, Shaw donated billions of Hong Kong dollars to educational institutions in Hong Kong and mainland China.
 More than 5,000 buildings on Chinese college campuses bear his name, as does Shaw College of the Chinese University of Hong Kong.
 He also established the Shaw Prize for Astronomy, Life Science & Medicine and Mathematical Sciences.

 Early life

 Shaw was born in Ningbo, as the youngest of the six sons of a Ningbo textile merchant who was based in Shanghai, Shaw Yuh Hsuen (邵行銀; 1866–1921), and his wife, Huang Shun Xiang (黃順香; 1871–1939).
 His name at birth was Shao Renleng (邵仁楞), which was later changed to Shao Yifu (邵逸夫) because he thought that the average Chinese person would not know how to pronounce the character 楞 (léng).
 There are a number of explanations given for the use of his English name Run Run Shaw, but Shaw reportedly said that it was simply a transcription of his birth name Shao Renleng in the Ningbo dialect.

 He celebrated his birthdays on the 14th day of the 10th month of the Chinese lunisolar calendar, which fell on 23 November 2007, his 100th Chinese calendar birthday.
 However, the 14th day of the 10th month of the Chinese calendar corresponds to 19 November 1907 on the Gregorian calendar, which according to China Daily was his birthdate.

 As a child, his family moved to Shanghai.
 He graduated from the Shanghai YMCA School, where he learned English.